 An expat’s guide to finding jobs in Paris, including how to find English-speaking vacancies in the City of Lights.

 Looking for jobs in Paris?
-With its romantic backdrop, stunning cityscape and fine-dining, the lure of the French capital is too much to resist for adventurous expats that dream of living in one of the world’s most happening capitals.
-There’s plenty to do during your free time, but how easy is it to get a job in Paris?
+With its romantic backdrop, stunning cityscape, and fine-dining, the lure of the French capital is too much to resist for adventurous expats that dream of living in one of the world’s most happening capitals.
+There’s plenty to do in Paris during your free time, but how easy is it to get a job in Paris?

 - What’s the market like for Paris jobs?